Coconut Island (Queensland): Language

 The language of Poruma (locally known as Puruma) is the Kulkalgau Ya dialect of Kalau Lagau Ya.

-Poruma, also known as Coconut Island, is situated in the central island group of the Torres Strait.
-It is a narrow coral island approximately 1.4 km long and 400m wide, bounded by shallow, fringing coral reefs.
 The Torres Strait Islander people of Poruma are of Melanesian origin and lived in village communities following traditional patterns of hunting, fishing and trade for many thousands of years before contact was made with the first European visitors to the region.

-The Traditional Owners of Poruma are the Billy and Fauid (Fy-Hood) families.
+The traditional owners of Poruma are the Billy and Fauid (Fy-Hood) families.

 History

 In the 1860s, beche-de-mer (sea cucumber) and pearling boats began working the reefs of Torres Strait.
 An unnamed Frenchman and an operator named Colin Thomson are believed to have harvested the reefs surrounding Poruma in the 1860s.

 Another operator named Captain Walton began employing men from Poruma to work as divers and crew on his vessels in the early 1870s.
 An Englishman named George Pearson operated a pearling station on Poruma in the 1870s and a semi-permanent floating beche-de-mer station was established near the island around 1872.